carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 keypoints:
 - "Navigating a virtual Python environment / JupyterLab"
 - "Configuring an application to work with an API"
+- "Arranging a directory structure and loading libraries"
 ---

 # Brief Intro to JupyterLab